HadrianDeveloper/callbacks-and-node-https/README.md

 ### Part 3 - Advanced Tasks

-1. Add a query parameter to your GET `/api/northcoders` endpoint that searches for northcoders with a specific job. e.g. all the block-leads or all the marketing team.
-How should the endpoint respond by default (i.e. when not provided the query parameter?)
-How should it behave when provided an invalid parameter?
-What status code should your server respond with?

-2. Add a GET `/api/pets` endpoint which accepts a query that serves all northcoders who have a living or dead pet
+1. Add a GET `/api/pets` endpoint which accepts a query that serves all northcoders who have a living or dead pet

-3. Add a query parameter to your GET `/api/pets` endpoint that serves all northcoders who have a certain kind of pet (e.g. cat, alpaca, llama etc)
+2. Add a query parameter to your GET `/api/pets` endpoint that serves all northcoders who have a certain kind of pet (e.g. cat, alpaca, llama etc)